-Manual Climate Controls Manual Climate Control Descriptions
+Manual Climate Control Descriptions

 Icon Description A/C A/C Button Push the A/C button to engage the Air Conditioning (A/C).
 A LED will illuminate when the A/C system is engaged.

-Icon Description Œ Recirculation Button Push and release this button to change the system between recirculation mode and outside air mode.
-Recirculation can be used when outside conditions such as smoke, odors, dust, or high humidity are present.
-NOTE: Continuous use of the Recirculation mode may make the inside air stuffy and window fogging may occur.
-Extended use of this mode is not recommended.
-The use of the Recirculation mode in cold or damp weather could cause windows to fog on the inside, because of moisture buildup inside the vehicle.
-Select the outside air position for maximum defogging.
+(E) Recirculation ButtonPsuh and release this button to change the system between recirculation mode and outside airmode.
+Recirculation can be used when outside air conditions such as smoke, odors, dust, orhigh humidity are present.
 Recirculation can be used in all modes except for Defrost.
-The A/C can be deselected manually without disturbing the mode control selection.
-REAR Rear Defrost Button Push and release the Rear Defrost Control button to turn on the rear window defroster and the heated outside mirrors (if equipped).
-An indicator will illuminate when the rear window defroster is on.
-The rear window defroster automatically turns off after ten minutes.
+Recirculationtion may be unavailable if conditions exist that could create fogging on the inside of the windshield.
+The A/C can be deselected manually without disturbing the mode control selection.Continuous use of the Recirculation mode may make the inside air stuffy and window foggingmay occur.
+Extended use of this mode is not recommended. ۲ پیپ REAR Rear Defrost ButtonPush and release the Rear Defrost Control button to turn on the rear window defroster and the heated outside mirrors (if equipped).
+An indicator will illuminate when the rear window de- froster is on.
+The rear window defroster automatically turns off after twenty minutes.
 Temperature Control Use this control to regulate the temperature of the air inside the passenger compartment.
-Rotating the knob counterclockwise, from top center into the blue area of the scale, indicates cooler temperatures.
+Rotat- ing the knob counterclockwise, from top center into the blue area of the scale, indicates cooler temperatures.
 Rotating the knob clockwise, into the red area, indicates warmer temperatures.

-Icon Description aic Blower Control There are seven blower speeds.
+Icon Description (AiC) Blower Control There are seven blower speeds.
 Use this control to regulate the amount of air forced through the system in any mode you select.
 The blower speed increases as you move the control clockwise from the off position.
 NOTE: Depending on the configuration, your vehicle may be equipped with four blower speeds.
-Panel Mode Panel Mode نر- Air comes from the outlets in the instrument panel.
+Panel Mode Panel Mode Air comes from the outlets in the instrument panel.
 Each of these outlets can be individually adjusted to direct the flow of air.
 The air vanes of the center outlets and outboard outlets can be moved up and down or side to side to regulate airflow direction.
 There is a shut off wheel located below the air vanes to shut off or adjust the amount of airflow from these outlets.
-Bi-Level Mode Bi-Level Mode Air comes from the instrument panel outlets and floor outlets.
-A slight amount of air is directed through the defrost and side window demister outlets.
-0.65 NOTE: Bi-Level mode is designed under comfort conditions to provide cooler air out of the panel outlets and warmer air from the floor outlets.
+Bi-Level Mode Bi-Level ModeAir comes from the instrument panel outlets and floor outlets.
+A slight amount of air is directed through the defrost and side window demister outlets.NOTE: Bi-Level mode is designed under comfort conditions to provide cooler air out of the panel outlets and warmer air from the floor outlets.
 Floor Mode Floor Mode Air comes from the floor outlets.
 A slight amount of air is directed through the defrost and side window demister outlets.
-1.47

 Icon Description Mix Mode Mix Mode Air is directed through the floor, defrost, and side window demister outlets.
 This setting works best in cold or snowy conditions that require extra heat to the windshield.
 This setting is good for maintaining comfort while reducing moisture on the windshield.
 Front Defrost Mode FRONT Front Defrost Mode Turn the knob clockwise to change the current airflow setting to Defrost mode.
 Air comes from the windshield and side window demist outlets.
-When the defrost button is selected, the blower level will increase.
 Use Defrost mode with maximum temperature settings for best windshield and side window defrosting and defogging.